kabermedhasni/PI-php/README.md

 You can easily customize the system by:

-- Modifying the PHP arrays in `table.php` to change available years, groups, subjects, professors, or rooms
+- Modifying the database content to change available years, groups, subjects, professors, or rooms
-- Editing the CSS in the `<style>` section to change the appearance
+- Editing the CSS to change the appearance
 - Adding additional fields to the class form as needed